-And here something really unusual happened.
+And here something genuinely unusual happened.
 First off, after lighting up I went into a coughing fit, but this wasn’t the unusual part.
-Well, maybe slightly unusual in that this fit was a bit more severe than usual, perhaps due to that powerful French stinkweed I’d duly consumed the night before only because it was the only cigarette around.
+Well, maybe slightly unusual in that this fit was a bit more severe than usual, perhaps due to that powerful French stinkweed I’d smoked the night before.

 The only thing was, I was just about to stub out this last cigarette forever when I was already missing it.
 So I took another small drag, and this time I only coughed a little bit.
 Well, all right, I’d start cutting down today.
-This would be my last one till after lunch.
-Then I’d take it from there.
+I would smoke this one, but it would be my last one till after lunch.
+Then I’d take it from there

-I got dressed and went out, taking Miss Evans’s book with me.
+I finished the cigarette, only coughing a few more times, stubbed it out, got dressed and went out, taking Miss Evans’s book with me.
 It wouldn’t do to be seen with another novel until I managed to get through hers, if I could get through it.

 I stopped again outside her door and pricked up my ears.
-She was no longer snoring, but at least there were no other and alarming sounds, no keening or wailing or gnashing of teeth that I could hear.
+She was no longer snoring, but at least there were no other alarming sounds, no keenings or wailings or gnashings of teeth that I could hear.